Tikiti/ecf-docs/markdown/xml-formats/anulacion-format-v1.0.md

 ---

+## Changelog (Bitácora)

+**Version 1.0 - Updates as of 2022-05-24**

+> [!NOTE]
+> **Modification (does not imply version change):**
+> Validation e) was removed from the "Detalle de Anulación" section.
+Previously, it required that "the e-NCF must be greater than the one placed in the 'e-NCF Sequence From' field of any previously submitted annulment format."
+This validation has been eliminated.

+---

 ## Overview

 This format is used to **cancel (annul) unused e-NCF sequences** that were authorized by DGII but not yet used or sent.
 This applies only to sequences that have **not** been transmitted to the DGII or receptor.